simonemberton/Introduction_to_Creative_Coding/Week_17/Week_17.md

 If you did not complete the task, it is definitely a good idea if you do.
 But for time's sake we've given you some starter code which is in the learning materials on Blackboard.
 Using a local server, open the index.html in your browser.
 Then open sketchStarter.js in your code editor of choice.

 [Here](https://davemeckin.panel.uwe.ac.uk/Week_17_Demo) is my version of the final piece.
 This fits the brief and could be submitted.
 But obviously we want you to make your own work!
-(Remember you have to click the mouse to start the audio)
+(Remember you have to click the mouse to start the audio).

 Make sure you start this off only making 5 particles (numParticles = 5), sound is very CPU intensive in the browser!